ketan6789/Design-and-Development-of-a-Bicycle-Based-on-BLDC-Motor-Drive/README.md

 ## Contact

-For any queries or suggestions, feel free to open an issue or contact the repository owner.
+For any queries or suggestions, feel free to open an issue.

 🚴⚡ Happy Simulating!